You must follow strict procedures if you want your tenants to leave your property.

 You must follow a set process if your tenants have an AST.

 Apply for a warrant for possession if your tenants still won’t leave - this means bailiffs can remove the tenants from your property.

 Excluded tenancies or licences

-You don’t have to go to court to evict your tenants if they have an excluded tenancy or licence, eg they live with you.
+You don’t have to go to court to evict your tenants if they have an excluded tenancy or licence, for example if they live with you.

 You only need to give them ‘reasonable notice’ to quit.
 Reasonable notice usually means the length of the rental payment period, so if your tenants pay rent weekly you can give them one week’s notice.
 The notice doesn’t have to be in writing.